Azure/aaz/Commands/self-help/simplified-solution/readme.md

 # [Group] _self-help simplified-solution_

-solution command will help you create simplified solutions for azure resources.
+Solution command will help you create simplified solutions for azure resources.

 ## Commands